rrahul963/serverless-create-global-dynamodb-table/README.md

 ```

 _NOTE_: When creating global tables with `createStack: false`, any update the source table config is not replicated to global tables.

+## Revisions
+* 2.0.0
+  - Updated the package to deploy the service stack in the new region(s) by default
+  - Added support to setup auto-scaling on global tables when not using create stack feature.
+  - Added unit-tests